 Advertising service providers will either have in-house capacity to deliver all or some of the services needed to meet the brief, or may subcontract parts to other providers to deliver the brief together.

-Agencies who participate in the Advertising Services contract don't need to go through a full procurement process of their own, which saves time, effort and cost.
-Participating agencies save an average of 16% across provider hourly rates.
+Agencies who participate in the advertising services contract don't need to go through a full procurement process of their own, which saves time, effort and cost.

 Most AoG contracts include an administration fee.
 This fee is a simple, effective and transparent way of recovering the cost of developing, sourcing, implementing and managing AoG contracts.